katpavan/katpavan.github.io/portfolio.md

 ## E-commerce

-- [Araavly](#) - B2B cross-border eCommerce is broken & unorganized for India-to-US corridors, Araavly is fixing this.
-Previously was [Baaz](#) doing live commerce infrastructure for e-commerce stores.
+- [Araavly](#) - Currently experimenting with new ideas.
+Previously was doing live commerce infra.
 Stores revealed exclusive collections with the help of an influencer or themselves via live shopping shows to a large audience.

 ## Plant based